jnplonte/logflows-challenge/front-end.md

 ## Implementation Notes

-- You can work on your own schedule, but a complete solution is expected within 14 days.
+- you can work on your own schedule, but a complete solution is expected within 14 days.
-- Your code should be modular.
+- your code should be modular.
 Each module should focus on doing one thing well.
-- We aim for reusable components and a maintainable codebase.
-- Be frugal in the use of third-party libraries. (don’t include a 300 KB library just for one helper function)
+- you must be frugal in the use of third-party libraries. (don’t include a 300 KB library just for one helper function)
-- You can implement any additional features that you think will enhance the user experience.
+- you can implement any additional features that you think will enhance the user experience.

 ## Wireframes